Alphy-Ototo/Capstone_Project/README.md

 ## Swire Coca-Cola Cart Abandonment Analysis
 ### MSBA Capstone

 The goal of this project is to understand customer behavior on Swire Coca-Cola’s MyCoke360 ordering platform and develop a predictive model to identify which customers are most likely to abandon their carts, enabling targeted outreach to recover lost revenue from cart abandonment.
+Although this was a group capstone project, the analyses,  EDA, and modeling contained in this repository represent my individual contribution, including data cleaning, visualization, leakage-handling, feature engineering, model development, and profit-based threshold optimization.

 #### Business Problem